swagkarna/Backdoor-3/README.md

 # Backdoor
-This is an advanced backdoor, created with python.
+This is a Backdoor, created with Python 3.

 ## Types of Commands: